nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Deletes a fish entry from *Fish Ahoy!* .

-Use this command when you want to move a fish from one tank to another, or remove it entirely.
+Use this command when you want to remove a fish from a tank.

 Format: `fish delete <FISH_INDEX>`